emdio/GnugoAnalyse/README.txt

 This group of scripts read the sgf files sent to gnugnoanalyse@gmail.com, analyse them wtih the help of gnugo and send the result of the analysis to the original email address

+A json file is needed with the info:
+{
+  "user": "myaccount@mayaccpount.com",
+  "pwd": "password"
+}

 Important folders:
 -attachments: the folder where the original sgf files are downloaded
 -tmp: the folder where the analysed files are stored during the analysis process